vuw-research-computing/raapoi-docs/docs/running_jobs.md

 The ~/ in front of the file is a short-cut to your home directory path.
 You will want to edit this file accordingly.

+For more information on the sbatch command, please use the manpages, eg: _man sbatch_

 ## Interactive jobs

 One of the basic job submittal tools is the command srun